contentful/slash-developers/apiary/_partials/content-types-description.md

 Content Types are schemas that define the fields of Entries.
 Every Entry can only contain values in the fields defined by it's Content Type, and the values of those fields must match the data type defined in the Content Type.
+There is a limit of 50 fields per Content Type.

 Content Type properties: